 Other factors include

-- Tooth angulation – Teeth not positioned upright can be angled in many directions and inhibit proper tooth eruption.
+Tooth angulation – Teeth not positioned upright can be angled in many directions, inhibiting proper tooth eruption.
 The most common tooth angulation is mesial impaction, pointing towards the second molar (towards the midline).
 The anatomical crown of the second molar can act as a barrier and hold down the erupting third molar.

-Ibuprofen blocks pain response enzymes and is highly effective at blocking analgesic (pain relief) and anti-inflammatory action after third molar extractions.
+Ibuprofen blocks pain response enzymes and effectively blocks analgesic (pain relief) and anti-inflammatory action after third molar extractions.
 In addition, research has shown that the most intense dental pain occurs after removing impacted third molars.